How Much is a New Immersion Heater?

 Q: How does an immersion heater work?

 A: An immersion heater has a jacketed heating element that inserts into the water cylinder.
 This is usually controlled by an adjustable thermostat.
-Sometimes, however, it may work via just an on or off switch or timer.
+Sometimes, however, it may work via just an on or off switch or a timer.
 The element heats the water in the cylinder just like the element in a kitchen kettle.

 Q: Why is my electric immersion heater not working?

-There are several reasons why your immersion heater may not be working.
+A: There are several reasons why your immersion heater may not be working.
 The main reasons for an immersion heater not working are the following:

 • There is no electricity supply to the heating element